rockchalkwushock/how-to-open-source/README.md

 ## :notebook: Documentation :notebook:

-> Documentation is still present in the [wiki](https://github.com/rockchalkwushock/how-to-open-source/wiki), but is under construction :simple_smile: :100:
+> Documentation is still present in the [wiki](https://github.com/rockchalkwushock/how-to-open-source/wiki), but is under construction :100:

 ## Installation